tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 The users will be allowed to pick from all teams within the Premier League in the first week.
 When a player picks a team, they will not be able to pick that team for the rest of the competition.
 The only scenario where a player can pick the team for a second time is if they have picked all the available teams within the one competition.
 Users will be able to change their picked team up until the night before the first kick-off in the Premier League.
 At this point, the league will be locked until all Premier League matches of that week have been completed.
 Once all matches are completed, the users that picked a team that lost or drew their match will be knocked out of the competition.
 The users that picked a winning team will progress to the next game week.
 If all users are knocked out, the league will be reset and everyone will restart will all teams available.

 ### News & Updates
 Users will be able to keep up to date with the Premier League.
 Fixtures, results and news updates will be displayed on the front page of the web application.
 This way the users will be able to keep track of each team's progress and form.
 This will help make team selections for the following weeks.
+This will help them to participate in the competition by aiding in their team selection thus having a chance to win.

 ### Probability
-To accommodate for users that may only be participating in the competition for charity reasons or if they have no knowledge of the Premier League, there will a probability of each team winning calculated every week.
-This will help them to participate in the competition by aiding in their team selection thus having a chance to win.
+To cater for users that may only be participating in the competition for charity reasons or if they have no knowledge of the Premier League, we will use an algorithm to provide a probability of a given team winning their match.
+This will help them to participate in the competition by aiding their team selection, thus having a chance to win.

 ### Live Scores
-During a game weekend when matches are underway there will be live scores visible during live games.
+When matches are underway there will be live scores visible during live games.
 The live score will be a basic score display of both teams and the minute in the match.
 Users can keep an eye on the live scores to get an idea if they'll progress to the next round.
 The live scores will be updated every two minutes during a match giving users a speedy update in relation to the team choice.

 ## 2.2 User Characteristics and Objectives
 ### User Demographic
 Last Man Standing is a game played by many different groups of people.
 From charity run competitions to work communities.
 Therefore, the user demographic for _LastManStanding_ web application will be football fans that currently run this competition using Excel sheets or any other manual processes.
-Although the demographic is mostly football fans, users that get involved with no knowledge of the Premier league are also within the demographic.
+Although the audience is mostly football fans, users that get involved with no knowledge of the Premier league are also within the demographic.

 ### User Expectations
 It is expected that the majority of the users will have some level of knowledge of the Premier League.
 From research, we found that there is a number of users with no knowledge of the Premier League.
 In order to accommodate these users, some features will be added to the web application in order to aid these sorts of users, in making educated team selections.